ngryman/fauda/README.md

 ### [fauda](src/fauda.ts)

-Load, normalize, and return a configuration object from multiple sources.
+Loads, normalizes, and returns a configuration object from multiple sources.

 **Params**